The last thing a fan of the Cleveland Browns needs, especially in this preseason of discontent, is yet another injury to worry about.

 The four-game suspension of Alonzo Ephraim guaranteed that.

-Speaking of Ephraim, here is the Merriam-Webster online dictionary definition of
+Speaking of Ephraim, here is the Merriam-Webster online dictionary definition of the word "contrite":

 "feeling or showing sorrow and remorse for a sin or shortcoming."

 Now, here is the Ephraim-Webster on-field dictionary definition of the same word: